pirica/adult-pay-sites/README.md

 ## Content of repo:
 - Helixstudios addon: Full operative - You need  to use/buy a premium account in Helixstudios.net.
-- Filesmonster addon: Full operative except search (avaliable soon) - You need to use/buy premium account in Filesmonster.com.
+- Filesmonster addon: Full operative including search - You need to use/buy premium account in Filesmonster.com.

 # How to install an Addon from this repo in Kodi: